Chris Kanyon

 Christopher Morgan Klucsarits (January 4, 1970 – April 2, 2010) was an American professional wrestler.
 He was best known for his appearances with World Championship Wrestling (WCW) and the World Wrestling Federation (WWF) from 1994 to 2004, under the ring names Chris Kanyon, Kanyon, and Mortis.
-He was given the nickname "The Innovator of Offense" during his career, and has been recognized by commentators as one of the most underrated stars of WCW.

-Early life
+Early life and education

-As a youth, Kanyon played roller hockey, basketball, and baseball at school.
-He attended Archbishop Molloy High School in Queens, graduating in 1988.
-In 1992 he graduated from the University at Buffalo with a bachelor's degree in physical therapy.
-During his time there, he was a member of the Mad Turtles, the University at Buffalo Rugby Football Club.
-Kanyon worked full-time as a physical therapist for three years before becoming a wrestler.
+Kanyon was a fan of professional wrestling by age six.
+In 1992, he graduated from the University at Buffalo with a bachelor's degree in physical therapy, working full-time as a physical therapist for three years before becoming a wrestler.

 Professional wrestling career

 Early career (1992–1995)

-After college, he began training under Pete McKay Gonzalez, Ismael Gerena and Bobby Bold Eagle at the Lower East Side Wrestling Gym in Manhattan at some point between December 1991 and January 1992.
-He wrestled his first match on April 5, 1992, in Levittown, New York at the Island Trees Junior High School, and wrestled one match as Chris Morgan before adopting the ring name Chris Canyon and later changed it to Chris Kanyon.
+After college, he began training under Pete McKay Gonzalez, Ismael Gerena and Bobby Bold Eagle at the Lower East Side Wrestling Gym in Manhattan, debuting in 1992.
 Kanyon worked as a physical therapist for the next three years, wrestling on weekends and in the evenings, before finally deciding to become a full-time professional wrestler in 1995.
-Early in his career, Kanyon formed a tag team with Billy Kidman which saw both men wrestle in hockey uniforms.

 In late 1994, he made several appearances with the World Wrestling Federation as a jobber, facing wrestlers such as Shawn Michaels, Diesel, Tatanka and Bob Holly.
 His friend and future manager James Mitchell saw potential in him and sent him for training with The Fabulous Moolah in South Carolina and with Afa at Wild Samoan wrestling School.

 World Championship Wrestling (1995–2001)

 Men at Work (1995–1996)

-Kanyon debuted in World Championship Wrestling (WCW) as a jobber.
-He did win one upset victory over Disco Inferno on a Saturday Night taping.
-After several months he was placed with Mark Starr in a tag team called "Men at Work".
-Their gimmick was that they were two construction workers turned wrestlers who wore jeans to the ring, and that Kanyon would cause the team to suffer losses by taking measurements with his tape measure at inopportune times.
-Kanyon was replaced with Mike Winner before the team disbanded altogether.
+On May 5, 1995, Kanyon debuted in World Championship Wrestling (WCW) as a jobber, losing his first match to Mark Starr.
+His first pay-per-view appearance was at World War 3 on November 26, competing in a 60-man World War match for the vacant WCW World Heavyweight Championship.
+Following the event, Kanyon formed a tag team with Starr as "Men at Work", with the gimmick of construction workers.
+Kanyon last wrestled alongside Starr in May 1996 before being replaced with Mike Winner.